 Much like Valencia’s City of Arts and Sciences, the California Academy of Sciences is a building that can’t help but inspire grand thoughts of discovery and adventure.
-The building looks reasonably simple from the ground, but gain a higher vantage point and details like the undulating green roof and glass curtain walls begin to stand out.
-On the inside all bets of simplicity and boring contemporary design are off as visitors encounter gigantic rainforests enclosed in glass spheres and massive aquarium walls.
+The building looks reasonably simple from the ground, but from a higher vantage point, details like the undulating green roof and glass curtain walls begin to stand out.
+On the inside all bets of simplicity and boring contemporary design are off as visitors encounter gigantic rain forests enclosed in glass spheres and massive aquarium walls.
 The architecture adds more than a sense of occasion, though; rainwater recycling, 60,000 photovoltaic cells, and a 2.5-acre green roof helped it achieve the nigh-impossible LEED (Leadership in Energy & Environmental Design) Platinum certification.

 SAN FRANCISCO, CALIFORNIA

 410,000 SQ FT

 The Disney Concert Hall is a polarizing building.
 Some say the postmodern Frank Gehry-designed hall is reminiscent of a crumpled piece of paper; others declare it a masterpiece for the ages.
 Whatever the disagreements, its place as a focal point of contemporary architecture is well established.
 The miniaturized Guggenheim Bilbao was plagued by massive delays and funding issues: while Gehry had submitted the designs in 1991 (a year before he submitted designs for its Spanish counterpart) it wasn’t completed until October of 2003 (six years after Bilbao).
 Despite delays, issues with glare-inducing panels, and polarizing design, the Walt Disney Concert Hall is an incredibly iconic piece of 21st-century architecture sure to inspire arguments for years.